 Learn about the words people use

 Find out if your word choice matches the words people will use to find the content.
-What is obvious to you might not be obvious to the them.
+What is obvious to you might not be obvious to them.

 Including the everyday words and phrases you discover also helps people understand your content.
 People engage more readily with familiar language.